 “When we started we flew in architects, designers, and builders and sat them down and asked if this was something they were interested in,” says Hansen.
 “It became clear very quickly that we could accomplish everything they wanted with no problems.
 All of our work is custom, so we can create just about any type of log imaginable, and we can accommodate almost any design.
 There are no restrictions like with typical log homes.”

 EverLog Systems may appear to be an alternative to wood traditional log homes, but Hansen insists it isn’t.
 In fact, since the company deals exclusively with exterior walls, it often partners with traditional log home builders for the interior finish.

 The company is also popular among the growing contingent of environmentally friendly home builders.
 In addition to not needing to harvest trees, EverLog homes have better insulation and cut down on heating and cooling costs, lessening a home’s “ecological footprint” or strain on natural resources.
 The company is also using recycled materials in its concrete mix, such as fly ash, a byproduct of coal production, to reduce the amount of cement without weakening the product.

 “And that’s something we’re continuing to improve as more and more people talk of building green,” Hansen says.

 All of these benefits stack up to a sound investment, but Hansen and Morgenstern understand that their product is ultimately only as good as it looks.
-They both talk about concrete being perceived as simply “the stuff sidewalks are made of,” and moving beyond that preconception.
+They both discuss concrete being perceived as simply “the stuff sidewalks are made of,” and moving beyond that preconception.

 “When I first saw it I couldn’t believe it,” Daniels says.
 “Now anyone who comes up here and learns they’re not real, they have to go up and touch them, really run their hands over them.
 And they still don’t believe it.
 It’s an amazing thing.
 You really need to see it to believe it.”